fernet/spec/Spec.md

 3. Construct the ciphertext:
    1. Pad the message to a multiple of 16 bytes using PKCS #7 standard block padding.
-   2. Encrypt the padded message using AES-128 with the chosen IV and user-supplied encryption-key.
+   2. Encrypt the padded message using AES 128 in CBC mode with the chosen IV and user-supplied encryption-key.
 4. Compute the HMAC field as described above using the user-supplied signing-key.
 5. Concatenate all fields together in the format above.